encord-team/encord-active/README.md

 ## ⬇️  Download a sandbox dataset

-Another way to start quickly is by downloading an existing dataset from the sandbox.
+Another way to quickly get familiar with Encord Active is to download a dataset from its sandbox.
 The download command will ask which pre-built dataset to use and will download it into a new directory in the current working directory.

 ```shell